-Expense Ratio 1.26% Cost Per \$1,000 \$12.60
+Expense Ratio 1.41% Cost Per \$1,000 \$14.10

-Sub-Account Inception Date: July 30, 1999 Underlying fund Inception Date: August 2, 1999

-¥See important notes.
+Sub-Account Inception Date: July 30, 1999 Underlying fund Inception Date: August 2, 1999 ¥See important notes.

-\\The performance data presented represents past performance.
-Past performance is no guarantee of future performance is no guarantee or inture results and current performance may be lower or higher than the performance quoted.
+The performance data presented represents past performance.
+Past performance is no guarantee of future performance is no guarantee of nuture results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not will sub-account and local terrest level or the superfect and or the superfect an reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
+Performance does not reflect any applicable contract layel or reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
 These charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.